Eli James

-Eli James is an American fashion designer and founder of the lifestyle clothing brand GhostCircus Apparel.
+Eli James is an American fashion designer and founder of the lifestyle clothing brand Ghost Circus Apparel.
 Previously, he was the drummer for Tim Sköld's industrial solo project, SKOLD; the electronic rock/indietronica/dance project Julien-K; and Dead By Sunrise, the alternative rock side project of Linkin Park frontman Chester Bennington.
-James also performs as a solo artist as The eli james Experience! and with fellow drummer Elias Andra in their joint project E.L.I.
+James also performs as a solo artist as The Eli James Experience and with fellow drummer Elias Andra in their joint project E.L.I.

 Early life

-Eli James was born in Seattle, WA, and grew up in the Pacific Northwest, moving from place to place with his brothers and his father Izzy Rehaume, bass player for the metal band Rottweiller.
-He and his brothers were raised exclusively by their father, which meant stays with extended family members and sharing the limited resources they had as a child.
-James was frequently brought to his father's band practices and rehearsals.
-Having been immersed in the 1980s hair-metal musical culture of his father's band, James realized his calling was to be a musician as well.
-Performing music became a way for him to channel his difficult childhood experiences into positive messages for today's youth.
+Eli James was born in Seattle, Washington, and spent his childhood in various locations throughout the Pacific Northwest.
+His father, Izzy Rehaume, a bass player for the metal band Rottweiller, raised James and his brothers alone, leading to frequent stays with extended family and shared resources during their upbringing.
+From a young age, James was exposed to the music industry through his father's band practices, instilling in him a passion for music that he later pursued as a career.